 Minimizes Pressure Ulcers

 This indicates the percent of residents that have had a pressure ulcer.
-Pressure ulcers, which are also referred to as bed sores, are routinely the result of patients staying in one position for too long.
-Better nursing protocols can reduce the number of pressure ulcers sustained by residents in a nursing home.
+Pressure ulcers are considered by many experts to be a barometer of the quality of nursing care at a nursing home.
+Pressure ulcers, which are also called bed sores, are routinely the result of patients staying in one position for too long.

 Minimizes Serious Falls